Birth and Adoption of a Child

 If you don’t apply for your child’s SSN at the hospital or wish to apply for your baby’s number at a Social Security office, visit the Social Security Administration website for more information.

 Short-term disability provides income replacement after 30 calendar days and up to 90 calendar days for those enrolled and with an approved claim.
-Birth, adoption, legal guardianship and legal custody are opportunities to enroll in Short-Term Disability (STD).
+Birth, adoption, legal guardianship and are opportunities to enroll in Short-Term Disability (STD).

 A Flexible Spending Account (FSA) allows you to pay for eligible health care and/or dependent care expenses through pre-tax payroll deductions.
 You may elect to participate in or change the amount you contribute to your Health Care FSA and/or Dependent Care FSA by enrolling or changing elections in Workday within 30 days of the event.